ANNA NATALIE CHLOPECKI

 Bridge to Research

-Co-organizer (with Jelena Mojsilovic and Benjamin Mudrak)
+Organizer (with Jelena Mojsilovic and Benjamin Mudrak)

 Graduate student seminar which offers Purdue Math Department faculty the space to provide an introduction into their research area.
 Especially useful for those in search of a research advisor or direction.